| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 of the Line in rural Essex.
 Before then, steam locomotives worked the

-railway but todays transport was a DMU (Diesel Multiple Unit) operated
+railway but today’s transport was a DMU (Diesel Multiple Unit) operated

 by the Epping Ongar Railway (formerly Pilot Developments).
 It was hoped